apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 ---
 id: tutorial-unnest-datasource
-sidebar_label: "Using the unnest datasource"
+sidebar_label: Use the unnest datasource
-title: "Tutorial: Unnest data in a column"
+title: Unnest data in a column
 ---

 <!--